Fates-List-Archive/infra-history/modules/infra/flamepaw/README.md

 - Websockets
 - IPC for discord
 - Bot Admin Operations for staff
-- Server Listing Bot (WIP)
+- Server Listing Bot
-- More stuff flying in soon!
+- Uptime checks

-Use `dragon --help` for more information on how to use Dragon
+Use `flamepaw --help` for more information on how to use Dragon

-Creating a backup dragon ipc instance using --ipc-only is highly recommended when killing dragon for extended time periods
+Creating a backup dragon/flamepaw ipc instance using --ipc-only is highly recommended when killing dragon/flamepse for extended time periods

+This deprecates/replaces dragon which is *no longer maintained*

 **When contributing, always increment version constant in common/env.go**